ArathiaProject/Arathia/History/Origins.md

 But despite its incredible power, the First Mage was lonely.
 It yearned for someone to share its vast knowledge and power with, someone who could help it shape the world in even more wondrous ways.

-And so, the First Mage created humans, imbuing them with a spark of magic that would allow them to channel the elemental forces of Arathia.
+And so, the First Mage created humans, imbuing them with a spark of magic that would allow them to channel the forces of Arathia similarly to the First Mage itself.
 With this newfound power, humans were able to build great cities and civilizations, harness the power of the elements for their own purposes, and explore the mysteries of the world around them.

 But as time passed, some humans grew greedy and sought to wield magic for their own selfish gain.
 They created dark rituals and sacrificed innocent creatures in order to gain even more power, turning their backs on the natural order of the world.